Google Trends, Python, ahrefs

 pip3 install pytrends

 Next, we import our required modules.
 Pytrends communicates with Google Trends.
 The data from Pytrends is part JSON, part Pandas dataframe so we need Pandas to handle that.
 Time for a script delay to reduce friction with Google Trends. data_table is part of the Google extension you’ll load soon to help enhance dataframe visuals.
-Obviously, if you aren’t running this in Google Colab, you can omit that module and the extension.
+If you aren’t running this in Google Colab, you can omit that module and the extension.

 from pytrends.request import TrendReq